Dystopian FictionLife BlogShort Stories

 “Please, it’s Ollie,” I interrupted.

 “Sure.
-Ollie, thank you again and we’ll be in touch.”
+Ollie, thank you again, and we’ll be in touch.”

 Eventually, I turned and headed back to the kitchen and put the kettle back on.

-The knock at the door was insistent and it was loud.
-It woke me from my sleep.
 Fumbling for my phone, I eventually felt it and picked it up without opening my eyes.
-Only until I was able to feel the right way up with my hand did I open them.
+Only once I could feel the right way up with my hand did I open them.

 7:13am.

 It was going to be a good day.
-My feet hurt; sure, they always hurt, but they didn’t hurt nearly as much as some other days.
-I took two steps to the window and I pried the blinds apart just enough to be able to look downstairs.
-Looking up at me were both Max and Steve, smiling and not carrying briefcases.
+My feet hurt, sure, they always hurt, but they did not hurt nearly as much as some other days.
+I took two steps to the window and pried the blinds apart just enough to look downstairs.

 They were standing and waiting for me to accommodate them.